SC seeks explanation from registry on why Mallya’s review plea not listed for three years

-The Supreme Court has directed its registry to explain why the petition filed by businessman Vijay Mallya, who had sought review of its 2017 order holding him guilty of contempt of court for transferring USD 40 million to his children, was not listed before the concerned court for last three years.
+The Supreme Court has asked its registry to explain why a review petition filed by fugitive businessman Vijay Mallya was not listed for the last three years.

-A bench Justices U U Lalit and Ashok Bhushan, which took up the review petition on June 16, directed the apex court registry to furnish all the details including names of the officials who had dealt with the file concerning the review petition for last three years.
+“Review Petition is directed against the Judgment and Order dated 09.05.2017 passed by this Court,” a bench of Justices U U Lalit and Ashok Bhushan said in a June 16 order.

+The bench added that “as per office report on limitation the Review Petition was filed in time.
+According to the record, placed before us, the Review Petition was not listed before the Court for last three years”.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines